 On January 18, 1863, Mosby and the 15 men rode into Fauquier County to begin work.
 Just north of Warrenton, Mosby told his men to scatter and find shelter in the homes of the people of Fauquier and Loudoun Counties and to meet him on January 26, 1863 at Mount Zion Baptist Church just east of Aldie.
 This would be the pattern of his operation.
 His rangers would scatter until the appointed day, time, and place that they were told to assemble for a raid.
 Known as Mosby’s Rangers, they would wreak havoc on the Federal forces in the northern Virginia area.

-On June 10, 1863 at Atoka, Mosby’s Command was officially established as a regular army unit, although acting as partisan rangers (who could divide up what they captured).
+On June 10, 1863 at Rector's Crossroads (now Atoka), Mosby’s Command was officially established as a regular army unit, although acting as partisan rangers (who could divide up what they captured).
 The unit was now the 43rd Virginia Battalion of Cavalry with the following objectives:

 - Get information on enemy troop movements.